Disclosure: This content may contain affiliate links. Read my disclosure policy.

 Finally, there are many wonderful places to eat in the Catskills for hikers and tourists.

 The Catskills have a long and rich history.
-They are the site of the infamous Woodstock festival, the birth of fly-fishing, the birthplace of the Hudson River School of Painting and some pretty hacky stand-up comedy.
+They are the site of the infamous Woodstock festival, the birth of fly-fishing, the birthplace of the Hudson River School of Painting, dozens of Catskills resorts, and old-school hacky stand-up.